Marvellous opportunity to explore the Veneto & its many famous villas

 We shall stay in the Berici hills at Arcugnano, just south of Vicenza, at the charming 4* Hotel Villa Michelangelo.
 A former historic villa, it is surrounded by lovely countryside and has a swimming pool and an excellent restaurant.
 Vicenza is 15 minutes away by bus or taxi.

 Day by day

 - We drive to Palladio’s Villa Emo Capodilista at Fanzola, still the centre of a working farm, where the interiors have frescoes by Zelotti and his team.
-We continue the short distance to Villa Cornaro Gable at Piombino Dese.
+We continue the short distance to Villa Cornaro at Piombino Dese.
 Palladio was engaged to design this villa about 1552 and it was inhabited by 1554, though the side wings were not completed until 1590.
-Many rooms retain their original decorative finishes making this one of the most evocative of Palladio’s villas.
+The villa interiors have been under restoration for some time and we shall be able to see the exteriors.
 Nearby we also visit Villa Marcello for a private lunch, hosted by Count Jacopo Marcello.
-This is one of the finest early eighteenth century villas in the Veneto and was clearly inspired by Palladian prototypes.
+This is one of the finest early eighteenth-century villas in the Veneto and was clearly inspired by Palladian prototypes.
 We return to the hotel and the evening will be free.

 - Tour Manager: James Hill

-4 Dinners & 2 Lunches with wine, water & coffee, all local transfers, entry fees & gratuities, services of James Hill as Tour Manager and Lecturer Tom Duncan
+3 dinners & 3 lunches with wine, water & coffee, all local transfers, entry fees & gratuities, services of James Hill as Tour Manager and Lecturer Tom Duncan

 We do expect a reasonable level of fitness.
 For full details see our frequently asked questions.